-Honest answers to your post install roofing questions can be hard to get unless you hire a trusted local roofer.
-Honesty in the construction industry can be allusive unless you check your roofing company out with the Better Business Bureau and online first.
+Honest answers to your post-install roofing questions can be hard to get unless you hire a trusted local roofer.
+Honesty in the roofing construction industry can be elusive unless you check your roofing company out with the Better Business Bureau and online first.